blocknetdx/api-docs/source/includes/_xcloud.md

 allreplies*     | array   | An array of objects with responses from each node.
 This can be useful if you wanted to do your own analysis/filtering of the responses. nodepubkey*     | string  | The node ID. score*          | int     | The respective node's score based on quality of service.
 A score of `-200` will ban the node for a 24hr period.
 You can change the ban threshold with the `xrouterbanscore` setting in `blocknet.conf`.
-See node scoring for more details. reply*          | array   | The service's response data from the respective node. error           | object  | The native error response if an error occurred, otherwise a successful response will contain a `null` error. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).
+See node scoring for more details. reply*          | unknown | The service's response data from the respective node. error           | object  | The native error response if an error occurred, otherwise a successful response will contain a `null` error. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).